RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21.md

     app.UseAuthentication();
 ```

-- You have to put it BEFORE the "UseMvc"
+- You have to put it BEFORE the "UseMvc()"

 ## Listing Providers
-Now everything is setu let's start with the first step of this process : listing the authentication providers the user can use.
+Now everything is setup let's start with the first step of this process : listing the authentication providers the user can use.

 On your AccountController add this action